A good rescue centre will tell you as much about the background of the animal as they can and make sure you suit each other.

 Your pet will need a series of vaccinations to help them stay healthy.
 These usually take place when the pet is very young with boosters given annually.

-If you're not planning on breeding from your pet, it's essential to get it spayed/neutered to prevent unwanted pregnancies in females and aggressive behavior in males.
+If you're not planning on breeding from your pet, it's essential to get it spayed/neutered to prevent unwanted pregnancies in females and aggressive behaviour in males.
 It's important to know that LV= insurance won't cover neutering or spaying.
 Speak to your vet about what age it is suitable to do this.

 Your pet should see a vet at least once a year for a check-up.
 Although your pet insurance won't usually cover the cost of check-ups, it can help pay towards ongoing treatment if needed.